 The Joy of X was a podcast hosted by mathematician Dr. Steven Strogatz and sponsored by Quanta Magazine.
 Steven had a discussion with black hole scientist Dr. Priya Natarajan on his January 22, 2020 podcast.
 I’ll make a few comments on how Priya’s work relates to NPQG.
+(Aside : The podcast was relaunched as The Joy of Why which I think is a far superior title.)

 Priya’s doctoral work at Cambridge with Dr. Martin Rees in the late 1990s was on “how to integrate the growth, formation, and evolution of black holes into the larger picture of assembly of galaxies and structure in the universe“.
 At that time Priya notes that a very good theory already existed on ‘assembly of galaxies and structure in the universe’ and that it was just beginning to be realized that each galaxy had a supermassive black hole in the center.
 The approach that Priya took was to presume the supermassive black holes fit into the existing theory.

-I think the correct thing to do would have been to set aside the existing theory and start over with a clean slate.
+I think a better approach would have been to set aside the existing theory as a reference model in its domain of applicability and start over with a clean slate.
 In NPQG there is no one-time inflation and big bang — these are distributed, intermittent, galaxy-local processes.
 The supermassive black holes are the primary recycling furnaces that consume matter-energy, which under certain conditions can form a Planck core of immutable electrino and positrino point charges, and under certain other conditions the Planck core can breach the event horizon at the poles, jetting point charge plasma which inflates and generally follows the timeline attributed to the big bang.
 However rather than a single event, this is an irregular periodic event for each SMBH in each galaxy.
 Isotropy in the universe occurs because all of the SMBH are following the exact same physics.